 2. Some S-NSSAIs in requested NSSAI are subject to quota management based on checking the subscription data, so NSSF interaction is invoked.
 The NSSF can be provided the quota/cap value from subscription data if any is available but otherwise the NSSF is expected to be configured with the number of UEs allowed per S-NSSAI subject to quota/capping.

-3. The NSSF is given indication of what S-NSSAIs the UE is requesting which are subject to counting and quota management.
+3. The NSSF is given indication of what S-NSSAIs the UE is requesting which are subject to counting and quota management (i.e. there is a new S-NSSAI requested by the UE and subscription data indicates that it is subject to quota management).

 4. The NSSF increments counters for all applicable S-NSSAIs and if any is hitting the limit the NSSF may exclude them from allowed NSSAI or allow them with indication that quota is reached.
 If some S-NSSAI subject to quota are rejected and appropriate cause code is used, and an optional back-off timer may be indicated.
 The NSSF may report some S-NSSAIs reaching quota to charging subsystem.

-5. The NSSF communicates the results of step 4 and may include any back-off timer for the rejected S-NSSAI(s).
+5. Only after step 4 is concluded by updating any counter data successfully, the NSSF communicates the results of step 4 and may include any back-off timer for the rejected S-NSSAI(s).
 The AMF may report some S-NSSAIs reaching quota to charging subsystem.

 6. The AMF communicates the Allowed NSSAI and any rejected S-NSSAI(s) with the cause code related to quota capping and any back-off timer.
+The UE may present to the User or a local policy manager in the UE information related to quota being reached for the user or UE to take any action (e.g. decide whether to continue to use the slice services or not).

 NOTE: In roaming case the VPLMN S-NSSAI mapping to HPLMN S-NSSAI is used to decide which VPLMN S-NSSAI to subject to quota management and then the VPLMN NSSF needs to interact with the HPLMN NSSF as described below in clause 6.3.3.4.